HOME / BLOG

 What is the Accutane Purge?

 The Accutane purge — that dreaded flare-up in breakouts for the first 4 to 8 weeks of treatment — happens because Isotretinoin speeds up skin cell turnover, bringing all the "under-the-skin" stuff to the surface.
-These are pimples that probably would have surfaced anyways, but are now brought up faster.
+These are pimples that probably would have surfaced anyway, but are now brought up faster.

 While it's not always avoidable, there are ways to minimize the severity or even skip it entirely for some people: